The Wikipedia case study introduction.

 Since 2014, the internet has become increasingly more toxic, and there is no question that GamerGate was a significant culture milestone of online division, creating streams of “troll farms” across the web engaging in what are “misinformation” wars about each other’s motivations.

-Below is the eight year case study that would inform it.
+Below is the eight year case study that would inform this conclusion.

 The MediaWiki Case studies